Social Work Assistant

 Program Description: The purpose of the Social Work Assistant Program is to prepare students to obtain entry-level employment in public and private social services agencies.
+The program emphasizes a combination of Social Work theory and practical application.
 The social work assistant is equipped with skills, values, and sensitivity to effectively serve human needs in a variety of community settings.
 Learning opportunities develop academic, occupational, and professional knowledge required for job acquisition, employment retention, and career advancement.
-Program graduates receive a Social Work Assistant Associate of Applied Science degree.
+Program graduates receive a Social Work Assistant diploma.

 • Students will develop a client case file from intake to termination.

 • Students will interview clients using ethical interviewing techniques and attending behaviors.

 • Students will facilitate a small group.